TCP/IP review: when do you need to reset it?

-- Ipconfig /release command gives up customer’s IP address obtained via DHCP server.
+- Ipconfig /release command gives up the customer’s IP address obtained via the DHCP server.
 The /release command transfers the server a DHCP relate alert so that the previous IP address can be flagged as available and applied by other clients.

 - Ipconfig /renew – this command is applied to ask for a new IP address and for refreshing DNS information via DHCP server.

 - ipconfig /flushdns command is applied for clearing the DNS cache and forcing hostnames to be resolved freshly and applying the fresh DNS information.
 Read our complete tutorial on flushing DNS on Windows, Mac, Linux, Ubuntu.

 - netsh advfirewall reset – resetting Windows Firewall rules back to default values.

 The following tutorial applies netsh int ip reset command.
 Still, don’t hesitate to apply the extra commands reviewed above in case of necessity.